magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 ## @magicsandbox.ai/dev

-The package [@magicsandbox.ai/dev](https://www.npmjs.com/package/@magicsandbox.ai/dev) is a command-line tool for creating and publishing Magic Apps locally.
+The package [@magicsandbox.ai/dev](https://www.npmjs.com/package/@magicsandbox.ai/dev) is a command-line tool for creating and publishing Apps locally.
 Refer to the docs for more details.

 ## Custom Methods

-You can develop your own methods for publishing Magic Apps and Functions.
-Remember, only the keys documented in [Magic Apps](#magic-apps) and [Magic Functions](#magic-functions) are supported when publishing to the server. `magic.json` keys like `scriptFile` are not supported.
+You can develop your own methods for publishing Apps and Functions.
+Remember, only the keys documented in [Apps](#apps) and [Functions](#functions) are supported when publishing to the server. `magic.json` keys like `scriptFile` are not supported.

-### Custom Magic App
+### Custom App

-Rather than using magicsandbox.Dev, you can create your own Magic App to publish Magic Apps and Functions using [requestPublish](#requestPublish).
+Rather than using magicsandbox.Dev, you can create your own App to publish Apps and Functions using [requestPublish](#requestPublish).

 ### Custom Local Development

-You can publish Magic Apps and Functions locally by making a POST request to `magicsandbox.ai/publish`.
+You can publish Apps and Functions locally by making a POST request to `magicsandbox.ai/publish`.
 Your request should include the following:

 - URL parameters:
   - `kind`: 'app' or 'function'